meghna-saxena/hollywood-burgers/Notes/ReduxInProject.md

 - The property which determine it is `purchasable` property
 - It can either be handled inside the component
 - Or it can also be managed by redux

+### Adjusted checkout and contact data
+- Connected the container with store to get ingredients and price from reducer state